re-jon/re-jon.github.io/_posts/2019-05-19-PythuRegex.md

 ![Keyword "article"](/img/regex_perseus.png)

 10) For this code to be executed I used Python 3.
-Please not that the encoding="utf-8" - attribute only works when using Python 3 and that there is a dash between utf and 8.
+Please note that the encoding="utf-8" - attribute only works when using Python 3 and that there is a dash between utf and 8.
 If you run two version of Python on your plattform, the command for Python3 to be used is:   python3 gettext.py